TykTechnologies/tyk-operator/docs/getting-started.md

 and secure REST, TCP, gRPC, GraphQL, and SOAP services.
 You can even take an existing REST based API and define a GraphQL schema to tell the GraphQL execution engine how to map those REST responses into the GraphQL schema, without a line of code.

-This tutorial walks through creating an API using the Tyk Operator.
+The following tutorials walk through how to describe the entire API management system declaratively, from API definitions and security policies through to developer portal configurations and API service catalogue publishing, using the Tyk Operator.
-You can find all available example ApiDefinition files in the [samples](../config/samples) directory.
+You can find all the available example manifest files in the [samples](../config/samples) directory.

 ## Install